 4. Florida, USA

-- Get an autograph from Mickey Mouse at Walt Disney World
+- Get an autograph from Mickey Mouse at Walt Disney World.

-- Swim with dolphins at Discovery Cove Water Park
+- Swim with dolphins at Discovery Cove Water Park.

-- Hear your kids squeal with delight as they spot alligators on an airboat ride in any of Florida’s many swamps
+- Hear your kids squeal with delight as they spot alligators on an airboat ride in any of Florida’s many swamps.

-This is perhaps the least surprising location on our list of destinations for families, as families have been enjoying Florida for many years.
+This is perhaps the least surprising location on our list of destinations for family-friendly holidays, as families have been enjoying Florida for many years.
 With countless theme parks (Disney World, Universal Studios, Seaworld and more) and plenty of cities to explore (Miami, Tampa, Orlando to name just a few) there is something for every family.
 If busy cities and theme parks aren’t for you, you can also spend your days relaxing at one of Florida’s many popular beaches, from Clearwater Beach to Daytona.
 Let’s not forget the fantastic natural life here, be sure to check out an alligator farm or turtle hospital.

 - Why it’s great for families: Florida was built for families.
 Visitors will find an activity or center around every corner sure to keep both you and your children interested and busy.
 The state is known for its theme parks, water parks and wildlife conservation.